Chin & Jaw Surgery in Thailand Your guide to cost, top surgeons & hospitals

 Jaw Angle Reduction (V-Line Surgery)

-This is one of the procedures that made Korean-style facial contouring popular across Asia.
+V-line surgery is one of the procedures that made facial contouring popular across Asia.
 The surgeon shaves or cuts the mandibular angle bone to narrow the lower face into a tapered V-line, entirely through intraoral incisions.
-Thai surgeons trained in Korean techniques handle high volumes of V-line cases, which matters because the mandibular nerve runs through this area and precision is critical.
+Our partner surgeons handle high volumes of V-line cases, which matters because the mandibular nerve runs through this area and precision is critical.
 Often combined with chin work for complete lower-face reshaping.

 Bone surgery has fewer technique variants than soft-tissue work, but the planning stage matters more.
 Millimetre-level precision in planning is often what separates a balanced result from one that looks slightly off.